MarcvKampen/CV_TAG_2/NEW/README_DISTRIBUTION.md

 ## Prerequisites
 1. This code must be hosted on a GitHub repository.
-2. The repository must measure visibility (private repositories have limited Action minutes).
+2. The repository must be public or have available Actions minutes (if private).

 ## How to Build
 You do not need a Windows computer to build the app.
-The "Continuous Integration" (CI/CD) system handles it for you.
+The "Continuous Integration" (CI/CD) system handles it automatically.

 1.  **Push Changes**:
-    Simply commit and push your code changes to the `main` or `master` branch.
+    Commit and push your code changes to the `main` or `master` branch.
     ```bash
     git add .
     git commit -m "Update application code"